 The Compensation Committee has the authority, at our expense, to retain and terminate independent third-party compensation consultants and other expert advisors.
+See "-Role of the Independent Compensation Consultant" below.

-In addition, the Compensation Committee confirms at least annually that our incentive pay does not encourage unnecessary risk taking and reviews and discusses the relationship between risk management policies and practices, corporate strategy and senior executive compensation.
-The Compensation Committee considered, in establishing and reviewing our executive compensation program, whether the program encourages unnecessary or excessive risk taking and has concluded that it does not.
+In addition, the Compensation Committee confirms at least annually that our compensation policies and practices do not encourage unnecessary risk taking and reviews and discusses the relationship between risk management, corporate strategy and senior executive compensation.
+The Compensation Committee considered, in establishing and reviewing our compensation program, whether the program encourages unnecessary or excessive risk taking and has concluded that it does not and is not reasonably likely to have a material adverse effect on us.
 Several features of our program reflect sound risk management practices.
 Base salaries are fixed in amount and thus do not encourage risk taking.
-While our bonuses are tied to management's achievements during the previous fiscal year, executives' annual bonuses take into account multiple performance criteria based on the executive's individual performance and are within the discretion of the Independent Board.
+While annual executive bonuses are tied to management's achievements during the previous fiscal year, they also take into account multiple performance criteria based on the executive's individual performance and are within the discretion of the Independent Board.
 Thus, the Compensation Committee believes that our bonus awards appropriately balance risk and the desire to focus executives on specific short-term goals important to the Company's success, and that they do not encourage unnecessary or excessive risk taking.
 In addition, the Compensation Committee believes that our current equity compensation program provides an appropriate balance between the goals of increasing the price of our Common Stock and avoiding potential risks that could threaten our growth and stability due to the fact that stock options and service-based restricted stock typically vest over three or four years.